Jonathan Romain: Honours

 In 2003, he was appointed MBE for his pioneering work in helping mixed-faith couples nationally, a theme covered in his book Till Faith Us Do Part (HarperCollins).

 Personal life

-He is married to Rabbi Sybil Sheridan.
-They have four adult sons together.

-One of his sons, Benedict, died from drowning while on his honeymoon in the Philippines in January 2023.
+He is married to Rabbi Sybil Sheridan, with whom he had four sons.
+One of their sons, Benedict, died from drowning while on his honeymoon in the Philippines in January 2023.